 These are questions the Jets need to answer.
 Smith should have been benched at halftime on Sunday.
 He was horrible.
 The Jets had 39 yards at halftime.
 That was the only logical move.
 Now come the tougher questions.

 Marc Trestman: A couple weeks ago, it was curious when the Bears kicked a field goal before fourth down in overtime against the Ravens, because it seemed like muddy conditions made it a difficult try.
 But Robbie Gould hit the field goal and all was forgotten.

-On second-and-7 in overtime against Minnesota, Trestman sent out Gould for a 47-yard field goal.
+On second and 7 in overtime against Minnesota, Trestman sent out Gould for a 47-yard field goal.
 That's a pretty long field goal to settle for.
 The Bears have lost seven fumbles in 323 plays this year.
 Gould is a good kicker but there was no reason for Trestman to not try to get him closer.
 Gould missed.

-The Vikings took the ball and drove for the game-winning kick, which dropped the Bears' record to 6-6.
+The Vikings took the ball and drove for the game-winning kick, which drops the Bears' record to 6-6.
 The NFC North is practically out of reach, because the Lions have a game lead, the tiebreaker over the Bears and an easy schedule.
 The wild-card spots will probably go to the second-place team in the NFC South, and San Francisco.

 "I didn't want to risk a penalty that would set us back similar to what happened (to the Vikings), or a fumble, something unique," Trestman said, according to the Chicago Tribune.
 "I felt like we were clearly in range and could get the game over."

-It still doesn't make sense.
+It still doesn't make any sense.